 Urban Canopy

-As our climate warms, reducing the urban heat island effect has never been more important.
-That’s why we’re investing more than ever in growing and protecting our urban tree canopy.
-We’re doubling the number of trees planted across town in 2025 compared to previous years, and committing extra resources to ensure their health through better maintenance and watering.
+As the climate warms, reducing the urban heat island effect has never been more important.
+That’s why the Town is investing more than ever in growing and protecting its urban tree canopy.
+In 2025, the Town celebrated its largest tree planting season to date, with 647 trees being planted across residential verges, parks and along high-use footpaths, with a strong emphasis on planting locally native species.
 A stronger urban forest means cooler streets, cleaner air, and a more livable town for everyone—today and into the future.

 Other sustainability initiatives: